 Lots more companies will be told by employees that they want to learn more useful skills to move into other roles.

-We discussed facial recognition and the usefulness of it, the allowance of it is certainly in need of a debate and regulation.
+We discussed facial recognition and its usefulness of it, the allowance of it is certainly in need of debate and regulation.

 Tech needs regulating, especially facial recognition

-We talked around locking down children’s technology and educating them so they are protected and the fact that big technology as a whole needs regulating, I agree with Ed’s thoughts around this.
+We talked about locking down children’s technology and educating them so they are protected and the fact that big technology as a whole needs regulating, I agree with Ed’s thoughts around this.